-Explain why any remaining impacts resulting from the proposed activity or use have not been mitigated and why the project as proposed is consistent with the Connecticut Coastal Management Act (attach additional pages if necessary): There are no adverse impacts associated with this project.
-The project is small, it will not be unsightly, it will make excellent passive recreational use and enjoyment use of private project and will be barely visible from only two adjacent properties other than from the waters of Long Island Sound.
+Explain why any remaining impacts resulting from the proposed activity or use have not been Explain why any remaining impacts resulting from the proposed activity or use have not been mitigated and why the project as proposed is consistent with the Connecticut Coastal Management Act (attach additional pages if necessary): There are no adverse impacts associated with this project.
+The project is small, it will not be unsightly, it will make excellent passive recreational use and enjoyment use of otherwise inaccessible and unusable land on private property and will be barely visible from only two adjacent properties other than from the waters of Long Island Sound.
 In the case of passing boats 500 feet offshore (or more) this small deck will barely be noticeable especially by comparison with the vista of the homes along the coast.
-This deck proposal is an allowable accessory use in the residential development, consistent with zoning and has no adverse impact which require mitigation.
+This deck proposal is an allowable accessory use in the residential development, consistent with zoning and has no adverse environmental or visual impact which require mitigation.
 This project is consistent with land and use requirements for zoning and thus is consistent with provisions and requirements of the Coastal Management Act.

-PROJECT NARRATIVE & SUPPLEMENTAL INFORMATION VINCENT DOWLING 295 OLD BLACK POINT ROAD, NIANTIC, TOWN OF EAST LYME NEW PLATFORM, STIARS AND LANDING COASTAL SITE PLAN
+PROJECT NARRATIVE & SUPPLEMENTAL INFORMATION WILLIAM STONE 297 OLD BLACK POINT ROAD, NIANTIC, TOWN OF EAST LYME NEW PLATFORM, STIARS AND LANDING COASTAL SITE PLAN